agaro1121/dotfiles/readme.md

 - `brew install stow`
 - `cd dotfiles` && `stow {{directory_name}}` # stow will symlink the file in {{directory_name}} to `$HOME`

+This is a change

+This is another change